 What is the best thing you can do in Las Vegas?
 Get the heck out of Las Vegas!
 We kid, we kid — But seriously, what other destination requires a vacation in the middle of your vacation?

 Vegas is a buzzing string of mega-hotels replete with the hope of sex and fortune.
 Full disclosure: we don’t get high, gamble, or rent friends for the evening.
 That yard of margarita in her hand above?
 It’s non-alcoholic.
 Which means she has no excuse for that look on her face.
+The truth is, that even sober we love Las Vegas.
+It is one of our favorite places to go in the USA.

 We come to Vegas for the pools, restaurants, shows and state parks.
 We enjoy the funky features of the amazing hotels.
 Some may think this disqualifies us from giving a proper Vegas review, but we believe the contrary.
 If you’re looking to have a Vegas experience you want to remember, or you’ve brought your children with you (you daredevil), check out our list of the 15 Best things to do in Las Vegas.